AztecProtocol/aztec-packages/yarn-project/aztec-cli/README.md

 Options:

 - `'-a, --args [functionArgs...]` (optional): Function arguments.
 Default: [].
 - `-c, --contract-abi <fileLocation>`: The compiled contract's ABI in JSON format.
+You can also use one of Aztec's example contracts found in (@aztec/noir-contracts)[https://www.npmjs.com/package/@aztec/noir-contracts], e.g. ZkTokenContractAbi.
 - `-ca, --contract-address <address>`: Address of the contract.
 - `-k, --private-key <string>`: The sender's private key.
 - `-u, --rpcUrl <string>`: URL of the Aztec RPC.
 Default: `http://localhost:8080`.